percona/pmm-doc/docs/setting-up/client/postgresql.md

 ### `pg_stat_monitor`

-!!! caution alert alert-warning "Caution"
-    `pg_stat_monitor` is currently in beta phase and is unsupported.

 `pg_stat_monitor` has been tested with:

-- PostgreSQL versions 11, 12, 13.
+- PostgreSQL versions 11, 12, 13, and 14.
-- Percona Distribution for PostgreSQL versions 11, 12, 13.
+- Percona Distribution for PostgreSQL versions 11, 12, 13, and 14.

 #### Install